ArunAnnaldas/mas_vector_semantic_memory_9/README.md

-# 🤖 Multi-Agent Workflow with Shared Semantic Memory (LangChain + FAISS)
+# 🤖 Multi-Agent Workflow with Shared Semantic Memory (LangChain + FAISS --> Facebook AI Similarity Search)

 This project implements a collaborative multi-agent system using LangChain and FAISS.
 The system includes a Planner, Developer, and Critic agent — all sharing semantic memory via a FAISS vector store.